 NOTE 2: For details of the Npcf_UEPolicyControl_Create/Update service operations refer to 3GPP TS 29.525 [31].

 NOTE 3: For details of the Namf_Communication_N1N2MessageTransfer/N1N2MessageSubscribe/ N1MessageNotify service operations refer to 3GPP TS 29.518 [32].

+NOTE 4: For URSP provisioning in EPS the PCF for a PDU session replaces the AMF in the procedure described in clause 5.6.1.2.

 5.6.1.2 Non-roaming